 During normal recovery, your pain should steadily decrease over time.
 But instead of getting better, pain from dry socket will get worse over time.

 Dry socket pain usually starts a day or a few days after surgery.
 If you’ve made it about a week after surgery and your mouth is mostly healed, then chances are you won’t get dry socket.

 - Cleaning the site.
-Sometimes food or debris get stuck down in the empty hole.
+Sometimes food or debris can get stuck down in the empty hole.

 - Medicated gauze.
 This should immediately relieve some pain.
 Your dentist will provide directions for cleaning and replacing the gauze at home.

 A possible complication of dry socket is delayed healing.
 Infections may occur but aren’t strictly linked to dry socket.
-If you have any sign of infection, call your doctor immediately.
+If you have any sign of infection, call your dentist immediately.

 Signs of infection include: